 In this section:

 SPIRITUAL AND THEOLOGICAL RESOURCES:

 - Supporting community preparedness for COVID-19

-- Supporting impoverished, vulnerable and marginalised groups – including refugees and migrants; people living with HIV/AIDS
+- Supporting impoverished, vulnerable and marginalised groups – including refugees and migrants; victims and survivors of human trafficking and modern slavery; people living with HIV/AIDS

 - Examples of how churches across the Anglican Communion are supporting impoverished, vulnerable and marginalised people in their communities

-- Supporting people living in lockdown, including supporting children at home; maintaining good mental health; tackling domestic abuse
+- Supporting people in lockdown, including supporting children at home; caring for people with COVID-19; maintaining good mental health; tackling domestic abuse

 - Church and community engagement, including tackling stigma and discrimination

 - Supporting people through dying and bereavement, including talking about death and dying; handling the deceased with dignity and respect, safe funerals and alternative goodbyes; bereavement and grief

 - Building a more connected, resilient and compassionate society for the future (under development)

 - Other resource hubs on faith-based responses to COVID-19